Thursday 21 November 2024

 Community / Althing debate tackles concept of freedom

-Saturday's Althing debate heard Ryan Taylor and John Smith (left) speaking for there motion and Moraig Lyall and Donald Anderson (right) arguing against.
+Ryan Taylor and John Smith (left) with Moraig Lyall and Donald Anderson (right) debating each other earlier this year.
 The debate was chaired by Stephen Leask.
 Photo: Sarah Cooper for Shetland News

 APPROXIMATELY twenty people gathered at Lerwick Town Hall on Saturday evening for a philosophical and spirited debate run by Althing Social Group: “Freedom’s just another word for nothing left to lose”.